pnnl/FragNet/README.md

 FragNet was pretrained using part of the data used by [UniMol](https://github.com/deepmodeling/Uni-Mol/tree/main/unimol).

 Here, we use ESOL dataset to demonstrate the data creation.
-The following commands should be run at the root directory (where `setup.py` is)
+The following commands should be run at the root directory (where `setup.py` is).

 First, create a directory to save data.
 `mkdir -p fragnet/finetune_data/moleculenet/esol/raw/`